-This report describes how large thermal storage systems (TES) can be used not only in general for district heating and cooling (DHC) networks, but also in the context of the lower temperature levels of a FLEXYNET.
+This report describes how large thermal storage systems (TES) can be used not only in general for district heating and cooling (DHC) networks, but also in the context of the lower temperature levels of FLEXYNETS.
 The aim is to provide answers to the question if and in what contexts large-scale thermal storages could be beneficial for the FLEXYNETS concept.
-The analysis includes both spatial requirements, energy performance (temperature dependency) and economics of such storages.
+The analysis includes both spatial requirements, energy performance (temperature dependency) and economic aspects of such storages.

-Four types of large thermal energy storages are considered in this report.
+Four types of large TES are considered in this report.
 These are tank storage (TTES), pit storage (PTES), aquifer storage (ATES) and borehole storage (BTES).
-In all cases the energy storage medium is assumed to be liquid water.
+These storages are considered to be relevant in the content of FLEXYNETS grids and/or DHC networks in general.
+In all analysed cases the energy storage medium is assumed to be liquid water, since water has a relative high heat capacity.
+A short section in the following chapter describes this choice.

-In chapter 2 of this report, some general principles of thermal energy storages are introduced and discussed in terms of the FLEXYNETS concept.
+In chapter 2 of this report, some general principles of TES are introduced and discussed in terms of the FLEXYNETS concept.
 These are principles related to storage time scale, categorization, temperature, volume, storage medium and economics of scale.
-In chapter 3, a more detailed description of the physical and economical parameters for each storage type is given and discussed in terms of storage temperature levels.
+In chapter 3, a more detailed description of the physical and economical parameters for each storage type is given and discussed in terms of storage temperature levels as well as spatial requirements and considerations on heat losses.
 In chapter 4, the utilization of surplus heat e.g. from industrial sources is discussed, with a focus on the transmission pipeline costs related to this (i.e. how long a transmission pipeline could be feasible to connect the heat source and the storage).
 In chapter 5, a model system with surplus heat and large-scale thermal energy storages is described and modelled using the TRNSYS simulation software.
 Data from chapter 3 and 4 are used as inputs for the model.
 The performance of the different thermal energy storage technologies in the modelled system is evaluated economically (in terms of the resulting energy price in the network) and technically (in terms of the CO2 emissions reduction).
-In chapter 6, the main findings of the report are summarized.
+In chapter 6, the main findings of the report are summarized, which results in guidelines for use of large-scale TES in the FLEXYNETS concept.